Eduard-Yelagin/Yelagin-Eduard.github.io/content/publication/gamification/index.md

 ---
-title: 'Gamification of Stock Trading Losers and Winners'
+title: 'Gamification of Stock Trading: Losers and Winners'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here